My Dog Killed a Squirrel! 10 Things to Do Next

 While it will be diluted by that time, small dogs can still become quite sick.
 Signs can include:

-If you see your dog with any of these signs after an encounter with a squirrel, go to your vet or nearest emergency clinic immediately!
+If you see your dog with any of these signs after encountering a squirrel, go to your vet or nearest emergency clinic immediately!

 8. Dispose of the Squirrel

-When the deed is done, you will have a dead squirrel to deal with.
-How you dispose of it depends on your municipality and its bylaws, as well as where your dog killed the squirrel.
+When the deed is done, you must remove the dead squirrel if it’s on your property.
+How you dispose of it depends on your municipality and its bylaws and where your dog killed the squirrel.

 Generally speaking, if it happened on your property, you can bury it in your yard.
 Make sure to bury it deep enough that your dog can’t get at it.

-If your community’s laws won’t let you bury it, place it in two garbage bags, and check with a local veterinary clinic to see if they can dispose of it.
+If your community’s laws prohibit burying it, place it in two garbage bags and check with a local veterinary clinic to see if they can dispose of it.
 Otherwise, contact Animal Control, which will likely pick it up and dispose of it.

 9. Stay Away From Dead Squirrels

-If your dog didn’t kill the squirrel but found one already dead, eating that squirrel could lead to problems.
+If your dog didn’t kill the squirrel but found one already dead, eating it can lead to problems.

-Food poisoning is a definite risk, as well as parasites and bacteria that can lead to serious illnesses.
-For these reasons, try to keep your dog away from any dead animals.
+Food poisoning, parasites, and bacteria that can lead to serious illnesses are risks.
+For these reasons, try to keep your dog away from dead animals.

 10. Don’t Punish Your Dog

-Even if you feel horrified that your dog killed a squirrel, don’t punish your dog.
+Even if you feel horrified that your dog killed a squirrel, don’t punish them.
 This behavior is 100% instinctive and entirely natural for dogs.

-Punishing them after they’ve accomplished something that they were bred to do will only confuse them.
-When a dog brings the squirrel back to you after the deed, they are actually bestowing a gift.
-Instead of punishing them, consider training them to not hunt squirrels.
+When a dog brings the squirrel back to you after the deed, they are bestowing a gift.
+Instead of punishing them, consider training them not to hunt squirrels.

 Quick Tips